srico7/-Hotel-reservation-system/README.md

 # -Hotel-reservation-system
  hotel reservation system in c#

- Study The whole project and do you'r part -

- WHAT WE ARE GONNA USE TO BUILD THIS C# PROJECT:
+ WHAT I USED TO BUILD THIS C# .NET PROJECT:
  - C# Programming Language.
  - Visual Studio Editor.
  - MySQL Database.
  - XAMPP Server.

- C# CONTROLS WE WILL USE IN THIS PROJECT:
+ C# CONTROLS USED IN THIS PROJECT:
 - Windows Form
 - Panel.
 - DataGridView.